linked2lin/ProductSenseQuestions/Investigate Survey Response.md

 (An: statistically sound and robust)

 (step 2) \
 All right.
 It sounds like the finding wasn't what we expected.
-Our hypothese was monetary incentive will increase response rate in a statistically significant way, but the experiment showed us the opposite result.
+Our hypothesis was that monetary incentive would increase response rate in a statistically significant way, but the experiment showed us the opposite result.

 (step 3) \
-If that's the case, I would like to double click on the experiment design.
+If that's the case, I would like to first double click on the experiment design.
 How did users know there was an award after the survey?
-Did they know it before hand or did they only know it after they clicked on the survey?
+Did they know it beforehand or did they only know it after they clicked on the survey?
 Did we accidentally introduce selection bias when users knew beforehand there is an reward and therefore incidentally created two user bases with dissimilar characteristics.
 Did we use notification with subject line that made the treatment group feel like it was a spam?
 After the survey, how easy was it for users to claim the reward?
 Were they not comfortable with the info they needed to fill and even abandoned the survey all together?